Mattlister/The-Monkees-Monkees/README.md

 The project I’ve designed is my first milestone project for the User Centric Frontend Development module of the Full Stack Developer Course.
-I’ve used Bootstrap as the main backbone language allowing functionality and responsive design which sits in an HTML shell and with added elements of CSS to add styling.
+I’ve used Bootstrap as the main backbone language allowing functionality and responsive design which sits in an HTML shell with added elements of CSS to add styling.
 The page consists of 4 pages.
 They include a Home page, a Merchandise page a Touring page and a Contact Us page.

 The site includes a music video of the band performing one of their songs.
 Information about the 4 members.
-Where you can see them playing live and how you can contact them if you wanted to book them to perform.
-There’s also interactive content and links to their own Monkees sites so you can review them in their genuine environment and not just this mockup site.
+Where you can see them playing live and how you can contact them if you want to book them to perform.
+There’s also interactive content and links to their own Monkees sites so you can review them in their genuine environment and not just within this mockup site.

 ###How I’d like the website to be perceived: